fpdf-easytable/fpdf-easytable/README.md

 # User units

 EasyTable supports the same user units (pt/mm/cm/in) supported by [FPDF: construct](http://www.fpdf.org/en/doc/__construct.htm).
-Bare in mind that any unit related setting (width, border) needs to be in the respective unit set at the top document.
+Bare in mind that any unit related setting (width, border, etc.) needs to be in the respective unit set at the top document.
 For example if the units for the document is set as inch, then, all the settings unit related will be considered in the same user units, for instance min-height:1.2; will mean 1.2in.